-Between the time he left London in 1936, and his return to London in 1940, Orwell had started to become a legend in intellectual circles.
-The following description of his personality is compiled from the biography Orwell: Wintry Conscience of a Generation, by Jeffrey Meyers. ~ Jackie Jura
+The following description of Orwell's personality is excerpted from the biography Orwell: Wintry Conscience of a Generation, by Jeffrey Meyers.

 "When Orwell returned from Spain as a wounded fighter* his legend began to take hold.
 He'd made a name for himself and now had a well-defined role in English intellectual life.
 He kept up with old Etonians and upper-class friends but, as if to maintain his connection with the miners and workers, developed a working-class persona.
 He wore his habitual battered tweed jacket with leather patches at the elbows, dark shirt, hairy tie and baggy flannel trousers.
 He became an eccentric 'character' whose personality was identified with a political position, and cultivated this image in a dour, ironically self-aware way."